+“We’re also helping to curate the entire block so the whole place is a destination,” says Shinola creative director Daniel Caudill.
+“The shopping, the hotel, the bars—it’ll be the complete package so there are things to do for all different types of visitors, from families to friends.”
+There will also be a Shinola store with products exclusive to the hotel shop.
 Besides being Shinola’s home, Detroit made sense for the hotel opening for the city’s hospitality.
 “There is really an amazing sense of community and welcoming here,” says Caudill.
 “And that will be reflected in the hotel.
 From the time that you pull up to the valet to the time you leave, you will feel at home, you will feel welcome.”

 The Roxbury Group, the same Detroit-based company that successfully adapted the David Whitney building into an Aloft hotel, is working its magic on The Metropolitan downtown.
 Element hotels, which are part of Marriott’s portfolio, focus on extended stays and green living, which will bring a slightly different feel to the lodging offerings in the area.
 Representatives from Marriott say that the Neo-Gothic tower will have 110 guest rooms and is expected to open sometime late fall.
 “We’re excited to reveal the original craftsmanship and personality found in every last stone detail of this building,” says Jeff Zogg, vice president of Azul Hospitality Group.